Around 30 migrants found dead on boat near Sicily

 Prime Minister Matteo Renzi said last week the EU should take responsibility for rescuing migrants by investing more in regional border control agency Frontex.

-Renzi has also urged the United Nations to intervene in Libya, where traffickers charge migrants more than $1,000 each for the risky passage.
+Renzi has also urged the United Nations to intervene in Libya, where traffickers charge migrants more than $1,000 (587.71 pounds) each for the risky passage.

-European Home Affairs Commissioner Cecilia Malmstrom said the commission was making available to Italy 4 million euros ($5.5 million)of emergency funding and was looking at ways to contribute more.
+European Home Affairs Commissioner Cecilia Malmstrom said the commission was making available to Italy 4 million euros of emergency funding and was looking at ways to contribute more.

 "This new death toll clearly illustrates that smugglers and criminals have no respect for human lives and we must urgently increase our efforts to fight their deadly activities," Malmstrom said.

-Northern League leader Matteo Salvini, whose party says Mare Nostrum is a burden on taxpayers and encourages immigration, attacked Renzi and Interior Minister Angelino .
+Northern League leader Matteo Salvini, whose party says Mare Nostrum is a burden on taxpayers and encourages immigration, attacked Renzi and Interior Minister Angelino Alfano in a Facebook post:

-"Thirty more deaths on the consciences of those who defend 'Their Sea'.
+"Thirty more deaths on the consciences of those who defend 'Their Seas'.
 Stop the departures, help them at home, now!
-Renzi and Alfano have blood on their shirts, don't they?" he said on Facebook.
+Renzi and Alfano have blood on their shirts, don't they?"

-Mare Nostrum is Europe's biggest search and rescue mission and costs around 9 million euros a month. ($1 = 0.7331 Euros)